KidPudel/Iggy-s-Vault/general tech/new type or when to create class.md

 Type is the **classification** of the data, that tells the [[compiler]] or [[interpreter]] how data should be represented, how it should look, what have, what to do, and what it is at all.

-Act of defining a new type, is the **urge for a new classification**, therefore for the **urge for the ability of creation of new type of entity**.
+Act of defining a new type, is the **urge for a new classification**, therefore - **urge for the ability of creation of new type of entity**.

 Reasons:
 - Organization: class lets you organize data and procedure in one *idiomatic* way, as well as *reusability* in case of structured methods